tjshy/DGDRL/README.md

 ## Repository Structre

 The 'code' directory contains the source code of our methodology, executable via the "main.sh".
-The 'data' directory contains a subset of the testing dataset and pre-trained models utilized for code execution verification.
+The 'data' directory contains a subset of the testing dataset utilized for code execution verification.
 Among these, the csv files contain historical feature data, 'd_relation.pkl' stores the graphs for short-term relations, and the pickle files store the graph for long-term relations.
 It is important to note that training is conducted on a daily basis, with the division between training and testing set on a daily basis as well.
 The "result" directory contains profit curves resulting from model testing.

 ## Experiment Details